yahoo/fili/docs/sql-support.md

 ## Limitations
 - Character sets.
 Basically don't try to query unicode characters unless your database supports them.
+- MYSQL databases are **much** slower than druid at doing TopN queries.
+ *Do not make TopN queries over large amounts of time with small buckets.* (For example, don't ask for the TopN from every hour over an entire year.)

 ### Supported queries
 * timeseries